-All of the order options outlined below are only available on the Intermediate and Advanced tabs of the New Order page.
+Note: All of the order options outlined below are only available on the Advanced tab of the New Order page.

 - It is not possible to place "combined" or "one cancels the other" type orders using a conditional close.

-- If you close the spot position on margin using another order, the conditional close order can end up creating a new spot position on margin in the opposite direction.
+- If you close a spot position on margin using a newly created order, any conditional closing orders intended to close the position can end up creating new spot positions on margin in the opposite direction.

 - The setting applies to the current order only (it isn't a global setting for future orders as well).